Stamp Act 1765: Massachusetts

-As news spread of the reasons for Andrew Oliver's resignation, violence and threats of aggressive acts increased throughout the colonies, as did organized groups of resistance.
+As news spread of the reasons for Andrew Oliver's resignation, violence and threats of aggressive acts increased throughout the colonies, as did organised groups of resistance.
 Throughout the colonies, members of the middle and upper classes of society formed the foundation for these groups of resistance and soon called themselves the Sons of Liberty.
 These colonial groups of resistance burned effigies of royal officials, forced Stamp Act collectors to resign, and were able to get businessmen and judges to go about without using the proper stamps demanded by Parliament.

 On 16 August, a mob damaged the home and official papers of William Story, the deputy register of the Vice-Admiralty, who then moved to Marblehead, Massachusetts.
 Benjamin Hallowell, the comptroller of customs, suffered the almost total loss of his home.

 On 26 August, MacIntosh led an attack on Hutchinson's mansion.
 The mob evicted the family, destroyed the furniture, tore down the interior walls, emptied the wine cellar, scattered Hutchinson's collection of Massachusetts historical papers, and pulled down the building's cupola.
 Hutchinson had been in public office for three decades; he estimated his loss at £2,218 (in today's money, at nearly $250,000).
 Nash concludes that this attack was more than just a reaction to the Stamp Act:

 But it is clear that the crowd was giving vent to years of resentment at the accumulation of wealth and power by the haughty prerogative faction led by Hutchinson.
 Behind every swing of the ax and every hurled stone, behind every shattered crystal goblet and splintered mahogany chair, lay the fury of a plain Bostonian who had read or heard the repeated references to impoverished people as "rable" and to Boston's popular caucus, led by Samuel Adams, as a "herd of fools, tools, and synchophants."

 Governor Francis Bernard offered a £300 reward for information on the leaders of the mob, but no information was forthcoming.
 MacIntosh and several others were arrested, but were either freed by pressure from the merchants or released by mob action.

-The street demonstrations originated from the efforts of respectable public leaders such as James Otis, who commanded the Boston Gazette, and Samuel Adams of the "Loyal Nine" of the Boston Caucus, an organization of Boston merchants.
+The street demonstrations originated from the efforts of respectable public leaders such as James Otis, who commanded the Boston Gazette, and Samuel Adams of the "Loyal Nine" of the Boston Caucus, an organisation of Boston merchants.
 They made efforts to control the people below them on the economic and social scale, but they were often unsuccessful in maintaining a delicate balance between mass demonstrations and riots.
-These men needed the support of the working class, but also had to establish the legitimacy of their actions to have their protests to England taken seriously.
+These men needed the support of the working class, but also had to establish the legitimacy of their actions to have their protests to Britain taken seriously.
 At the time of these protests, the Loyal Nine was more of a social club with political interests but, by December 1765, it began issuing statements as the Sons of Liberty.